 If you’re looking to earn even more bragging rights, show off your short game at Play Faire Park.
 As the oldest continuously operated miniature golf course in Texas, Play Faire Park is a real throwback.
-A staggering 36 holes with loops, moving wheels, and other obstacles will put a smile on your face.
+Come on the weekends to enjoy live music by local bands as you play through a staggering 36 holes with loops, moving wheels, and other obstacles will put a smile on your face.
 Just make sure to pick the right color of ball, if you’re superstitious.

-With its one-of-a-kind fall festivals and wealth of other things going on, fall is a fantastic time of year to visit Abilene.
+With its wealth of things to see and do, fall is a fantastic time of year to visit Abilene.
 Plan your next visit here.

 Abilene, TX 79601